 Comparative advertising can be a great way to make your company stand out in the marketplace and can also help consumers decide which product or service is best for them.
-But it can be an area that generates complaints, both from your competitors and members of the public, so it’s important to know what the rules are.
+But it can also generate scrutiny and complaints, both from your competitors and the public, so it’s important to know what the rules are.

 Here are four key things to think about before running a comparative ad: